Sambi85/ruby-project-alt-guidelines-nyc01-seng-ft-071320/README.md

 4. Open in your choice of code editor (We used Vs code: 'code .')
 5. make sure your in Mod1_project_restaurants_reviews folder
 6. bundle install for all of your gems
-7. run app: "ruby bin/run.rb" in "Mod1_project_restaurants_reviews"
+7. run app: "ruby bin/run.rb" in "hot_waffles"

 Commands:
 1. Create a username or just login with an old account